marcoandre1/express-react-app/README.md

 export const ConnectedTaskList = connect(mapStateToProps, mapDispatchToProps)(TaskList);
 ```

--You should be able to see the `Add New` button and if you enter the console, it creates a task for the right group!
+- You should be able to see the `Add New` button and if you enter the console, it creates a task for the right group!

-- Create the `app/store/mutations.js` file:
+- Create a new file at `app/store/mutations.js`.
+This file is a template for all the changes to the application state:

 ```jsx
 export const REQUEST_TASK_CREATION = `REQUEST_TASK_CREATION`;